-This is another method that has more implications than just cleaning.
+This is another tip to getting your kids involved that has more implications than just cleaning.
 A healthy reward system teaches your children the proper way of tackling challenges in their adult lives.
 It’s good to have these mental systems in place when they are still young.

 #4: Minimize the Distractions

 Sometimes getting your kids to clean something is impossible because they have too many distractions.
 Solving this problem means efficient distraction management.
 See what is grabbing their attention and keep these distractions away for the duration of tidying up your home.

 Cleaning shouldn’t be used as a punishment.
 Your kids should understand that cleaning is a regular responsibility that they have to do no matter how they behave.
 When you use it as a punishment, they will expect that they don’t have to do any cleaning when they behave well.
 But that is not an ideal mindset for their following lives.

 It’s recommended to get your kids involved in the planning stage.
 This is the opportunity to maybe even create some excitement in the process.
 In any case, the planning phase is all about setting expectations, explaining the rewards, and making your kids understand why cleaning is an important task.